Bağdat Avenue

 Bağdat Caddesi mainly runs through middle and upper-class residential areas.
-A one-way street for traffic, it is lined with old plane trees and flanked by a series of shopping malls, boutiques and elegant shops offering world-famous brands, as well as by restaurants serving international and local cuisine, pubs and cafes, luxury car dealers and banks.
+A one-way street for traffic, it is lined with old plane trees and flanked by a series of shopping malls, boutiques and shops, as well as by restaurants serving international and local cuisine, pubs and cafes, luxury car dealers and banks.
 Most of the shops are open seven days a week, including Sunday afternoons.